globbestael/DedupEndNote/README.md

 # DedupEndNote
 Deduplication of EndNote RIS files

+Possible actions:
-- deduplicates one file
+- deduplicate one file
-- deduplicates two files (NEW-RECORDS and OLD-RECORDS): which deduplicated records occur in NEW-RECORDS?
+- deduplicate two files (NEW-RECORDS and OLD-RECORDS): which deduplicated records occur in NEW-RECORDS?
-- marks the duplicates in one file
+- mark the duplicates of one file

-##Why DedupEndNote?
+## Why DedupEndNote?
 Deduplication in EndNote misses many duplicate records.
 Building and maintaining a Journals List within Endnote can partly solve this problem, but there remain lots of cases where EndNote is too unforgiving when comparing records.